At the foot of the ladder Buck Mulligan asked:

 In the Bible, Japhet is the son of Noah.
 'Japhet in Search of a Father' is also the title of a father-quest novel by Captain Frederick Marryat (1792 - 1848), published in 1836.

 This PC shows RMS (= Royal Mail Service) Leinster, one of the mailboats in service on the Irish Sea in 1904.
 The others were RMS Munster, Ulster, and Connaught.
-They carried the mail from Kingstown to Holyhead (Wales), from whence it was distributed by train to its various destinations.
-The mailboats also took passengers.
-RMS Leinster was built and started service in 1897; she was sunk by a German U-boat on her way to Holyhead in 1918.
+They carried the mail from Kingstown to Holyhead (Wales), to be distributed by train to its various destinations.
+Mailboats also took passengers.

 - I'm the queerest young fellow that ever you heard.